-A revocable trust, also known as a living trust, may be used both to avoid probate and to manage a person’s property in the event of incapacity.
-A revocable trust is a written agreement indicating how a person wants his or her property that has been placed in the trust to be managed and distributed in the future.
-One who furnishes the assets for the creation of a trust is called the “settlor.”
+A revocable trust, also known as a living trust, may be used to both avoid probate and manage a person’s property in the event of incapacity.
+A revocable trust is a written agreement indicating how a person wants the property that they have placed into the trust to be managed and distributed in the future.
+One who furnishes the assets for the creation of a trust is called the settlor.
 A living trust is created by the settlor’s reservation of the right to revoke the trust.
-The settlor also frequently reserves for life all of the beneficial interests in the trust.
-The settlor may designate himself or herself as trustee, and, if so, should make provision for the appointment of a successor upon his or her death or earlier incapacity.
-Upon the settlor’s death, the trust becomes irrevocable and the assets will be distributed accordingly to the trust’s terms.
-Assuming that the settlor has been able to convey all of his or her assets into the trust, neither a will nor probate is necessary because the trustee, not the decedent, holds legal title to the property.
-Assets not transferred to the trust or by some other nonprobate devise will be subject to probate.
+The settlor also frequently reserves for life all the beneficial interests in the trust.
+The settlor can choose to be designated as trustee, and, in that event, they should also make provision for the appointment of a successor upon their death or earlier incapacity.
+Upon the settlor’s death, the trust becomes irrevocable, and the assets will be distributed accordingly to the trust’s terms.
+Assuming that the settlor has been able to convey all their assets into the trust, neither a will nor probate is necessary because the trustee, not the decedent, holds legal title to the property.
+Assets that were not transferred to the trust or some other nonprobate devise will be subject to probate.

 Probate is the court procedure by which a will is proved to be valid or invalid and generally refers to the legal process wherein the estate of a decedent is administered.
 Generally, the probate process involves collecting a decedent’s assets, liquidating liabilities, paying necessary taxes and distributing property to heirs.
 These activities are carried out by the executor or administrator of the estate, usually under the supervision of the probate court.
-Avoidance of probate can be a major benefit of the living trust.
+Avoidance of probate can be a major benefit of living trusts.
 By statute in most jurisdictions, including Indiana, both the attorney and the executor receive fees based on the percentage of the gross value of the estate.
-Additionally, the probate process can be time consuming.
-The probate process typically takes a minimum of six (6) to nine (9) months.
-Multi-year estate administration proceedings are not unheard of.
-However, unless a living trust arrangement encounters unexpected challenges from disgruntled family members or difficulties with federal and state taxing authorities, fully funded trusts can generally be distributed to beneficiaries within three (3) to four (4) months.
+Additionally, the probate process can be time-consuming and typically takes a minimum of six to nine months.
+Multiyear estate administration proceedings are not uncommon.
+However, unless a living trust arrangement encounters unexpected challenges from disgruntled family members or difficulties with federal and state taxing authorities, fully funded trusts can generally be distributed to beneficiaries within three to four months.

-Please contact our office to schedule an appointment to discuss your specific estate planning needs.
+Please contact Adam D. Decker, Attorney at Law, P.C. online or call the firm at 219-306-4837 to schedule an appointment to discuss your specific estate planning needs.